StreetStrider/Beardy/README.markdown

 This searches value in data object by key and outputs it.
 Number will be casted to string.
 The basic rule are simple: `null` and `undefined` results in empty string, all other values are casted by basic JS rules, so there is no surprises here.
-If engine meets function as a value it executes it in data object context and uses its result as a value.
+If engine meets function as a value it executes it in context of object that owns it, and uses its result as a value.

 It is possible to use power of nested objects: